Imperial Jewels of China Review

 After an 11-hour flight with BA that went quite quickly we arrived at PuDong airport in Shanghai.

 The airport was clean, efficient and we soon sped through immigration and customs and collected our bags.
-The Viking rep named Bonnie met us and we transferred to the 5-Star St Regis Hotel.
+The Viking River Cruises rep named Bonnie met us and we transferred to the 5-Star St Regis Hotel.
 The hotel is located in the financial district, and our rooms were very spacious, with huge bathrooms including tub and separate shower.
-Plenty of plugs too, and the hotel provides 3-pin UK style adaptors.
+Plenty of plugs too, and the hotel provides 3-pin UK style adapters.
 The electric current in China is the same as UK.
 In the afternoon and evening there are no organised tours – in hindsight I would recommend this time is spent exploring Old Shanghai if you want to as there is no opportunity later on in the trip.
 We went to visit the TV Tower and Mall, however the mist/smog came in so the view from the tower would not have been very good so we gave it a miss.
 Had an interesting Chinese lunch in the nearby mall.
 When we returned to the hotel we had dinner in one of the 4 restaurants – a much better decision!
 This hotel is away from the downtown/central area and whilst it is 5-star, the location could have been a bit closer to the city centre.

 The next day we were up early for our tour.
 Our first stop was Yuyuan Garden – five acres of pavilions, water features and statues dating back to the Ming Dynasty set in Old Shanghai.
 Plenty of time here and our guide was very knowledgeable.
 She warned us of the ‘Hello People’, basically the hoards of vendors that descend on an emptying bus load of tourists, all trying to sell you their wares (tat, basically).
 I found just ignoring them worked well in getting rid of them!
 After the garden there was time for shopping and/or relaxing.
 Then back on the bus for lunch.
 We were taken to a silk painting workshop were they produce works of art by embroidering delicate silk treads into images and scenes – we had lunch here which was decidedly average – the chicken and sweetcorn soup was salty goo, and the other dishes were just OK – the rice was nice – have a big breakfast at the hotel!